 Details for esterification of (-)-menthol with 4-nitrobenzoic acid with stereoinversion: Org.
 Synth.
 Coll., 9, 607 (1998).
 For an example of its use to convert a secondary alcohol to an amine by reaction with phthalimide followed by hydrazinolysis, see: Org.
 Synth.
 Coll., 7, 501 (1990).
 For dehydration of Boc-L-serine to the cyclic anhydride (2-oxetanone), see: Org.
 Synth.
 Coll., 9, 24 (1998).

+Combustible liquid.
 Harmful if swallowed.
-Harmful in contact with skin.
 Causes skin irritation.
 Causes serious eye irritation.
+Harmful if inhaled.
 May cause respiratory irritation.
-Combustible liquid.